MASQ-Project/Node/README.md

 Decentralized operation is much more complex than zero-hop operation, so there are many more options that are available.

-In order to run decentralized, a Node needs at least an earning wallet (an Ethereum wallet into which other Nodes will make payments for the services your Node provides).
-If you plan to use your Node to consume data with a browser or other network application, it will also need to be configured with a funded consuming wallet (an Ethereum wallet from which it will make payments for the services other Nodes provide).
+In order to run decentralized, SubstratumNode needs at least an earning wallet (an Ethereum wallet into which other nodes will make payments for the services your node provides).
+If you plan to use your node to consume data with a browser or other network application, it will also need to be configured with a funded consuming wallet (an Ethereum wallet from which it will make payments for the services other nodes provide).

-Configuring wallets is not a trivial task, so the Node provides two special execution modes to help you do this, in addition to the normal long-running Service mode.
+Configuring wallets is not a trivial task, so SubstratumNode provides two special execution modes to help you do this, in addition to the normal long-running Service mode.

-1. __Generate mode -__ When you start the Node in Generate mode, it will generate a new BIP39 mnemonic phrase compatible with wallet software (*e.g.* Metamask, MEW) or hardware devices (*e.g.* Ledger, Trezor) and new earning and consuming wallets for you based on BIP44 derivation paths.
+1. __Generate mode -__ When you start SubstratumNode in Generate mode, it will generate a new BIP39 mnemonic phrase compatible with wallet software (*e.g.* Metamask, MEW) or hardware devices (*e.g.* Ledger, Trezor) and new earning and consuming wallets for you based on BIP44 derivation paths.
 It will display this information on the console, and immediately terminate.
 You **MUST** record the mnemonic phrase exactly as displayed along with the mnemonic passphrase you provide and